softlayer/githubio_source/content/reference/datatypes/SoftLayer_Scale_Policy_Trigger_Repeating.md

 ---
 title: "SoftLayer_Scale_Policy_Trigger_Repeating"
-description: "A trigger that will execute every so often."
+description: "[DEPRECATED] A trigger that will execute every so often."
 date: "2018-02-12"
 tags:
     - "datatype"